aaronbond/Swipe-Deck/README.md

 "render_below" - (Boolean) render the cards below other views in the layout

-"opacity_end" - (Float) if using the left and right swipe image feature, range from 0 - 1, this is the point where your swipe images reach full opacity, for example 0.33 would mean full opacity when the card moves as far as 1/3 of the screen space
+"opacity_end" - (Float) if using the left and right swipe image feature, range from 0 - 1, this is the point where your swipe images reach full opacity, for example 0.33 would mean full opacity when the card moves as far as 1/3 of the screen space left or right

 ```